mringsby/Drowsy-Driver/README.md

 # Drowsy Driver - Final Release

 A real-time drowsiness detection demo using computer vision to monitor eye blinks, yawns, and eye closure patterns to determine users drowsiness-level 1-5 and alert if user is too drowsy.
+This version is not for running on raspberry pi but for testing locally.
+For Raspberry pi code go to branch picamera.

 ## Requirements & Installation